|

 historian Vincent Scully's phrase, hero architects.

-of modernist buildings are often short because their architects used
+last.
+The lifespans of modernist buildings are often short because their

-unproven materials rather than those tested by time.
-Preserving them
+architects used unproven materials rather than those tested by time.

-involves correcting the natural obsolescence that inevitably occurs with
+Preserving them involves correcting the natural obsolescence that

 CITY-DESTROYING CRITERIA